|

 naturalism’s strongest hold, Shaw helped keep alive the arts of the

 pre-realistic stage.
-The self-conscious theater that calls attention to itself
+The self-conscious

-as theater was Shaw’s forte long before it was Brecht’s or Beckett’s or lonesco’s.
-Too, in presenting an essentially grave message
+it was Brecht’s or Beckett’s or lonesco’s.
+Too, in presenting an essentially grave

-Augustinian scatology of several Beckett plays comes easily to mind.
-Of course
+several Beckett plays comes easily to mind.

-Cart (1929), set in a mythical kingdom of the
+Apple Cart (1929), set in a mythical kingdom of the

 future, typically (for the extravaganza) rationally follows out an irrational